Our Senior School teachers are enthusiastic and well-qualified subject specialists.

 In addition, we offer a popular A level with high standards achieved and many sixth formers choosing to continue the subject at undergraduate level.

 History is studied by all in Years 7 to 9.
 In Year 7, we examine Medieval Europe, considering the political, social, religious and cultural features of England, and the continent, over approximately four hundred years.
 In Year 8, we study the Reformation and the Tudor and Stuart dynasties, looking specifically at the various crises in church and government that punctuate the period.
-In Year 9, we study the French Revolution, the British Empire and various aspects of the First World War.
+In Year 9, we study the French Revolution, the Haitian Revolution, the British Empire and various aspects of the First World War.
 A high proportion of our pupils take IGCSE History.

 History of art is offered as a non-examined course in Year 11 and as an A level course in Year’s 12 and 13.